sahmed0/vasicek-rate-model/README.md

 ## 📉 Project Overview
 This project is an interactive quantitative finance dashboard that models interest rate term structures using the **Vasicek Short-Rate Model**.

 Built with **Python** and **Streamlit**, it serves as a pricing engine that bridges the gap between Stochastic Differential Equations (SDEs) and practical risk management.
-It demonstrates how mean-reversion affects bond pricing and allows users to visualise complex risk scenarios, such as yield curve inversions, in real-time.
+It demonstrates how mean reversion affects bond pricing and allows users to visualise complex risk scenarios, such as yield curve inversions, in real time.

 ### 🎯 Key Objectives
 * **Stochastic Modelling:** Visualise the evolution of interest rates using Monte Carlo simulations.